List of Adventures in Odyssey episodes: Albums

 Originally, the first few albums included every episode in chronological order exactly as it aired on the radio.
 The 3rd album release (#2) would have featured the episodes starting with the 19th episode "Recollections" and ending around the 30th episode "Honor Thy Parents", but it was shelved when the controversy surrounding the character Officer David Harley (voiced by veteran voice actor Will Ryan) occurred.
 The following album, Grins, Grabbers, and Great Getaways (1988) was then released, continuing where the unreleased album would have left off.
 After those releases, future albums no longer followed the exact chronological order, and starting with the 5th album release, Daring Deeds, Sinister Schemes (1989), many episodes were often edited to remove references to product promotions and upcoming episodes.

-The original 1987 four-cassette package containing all the episodes of Family Portraits, the test pilot series, was later phased out, and the 1st album release was re-released several times, first with simply a title change and the same tapes, and in 1992 with all references to the Officer Harley character and Odyssey USA removed.
+In February 2025, Focus on the Family announced that Album 80, to be released in Spring 2026, will be the last album released on CD and all future albums and episodes produced after Album 80 will be released exclusively on the Adventures in Odyssey Club.